paxswill/evesrp/doc/auth.rst

 subclass to customize themselves.
-The :py:meth:`AuthMethod.__init__` method is passed an instance of the configuration dictionary to allow greater flexibility in configuration. :py:meth:`AuthMethod.form` returns the :py:class:`AuthForm` subclass that represents the necessary fields. :py:meth:`AuthMethod.login` is performs the actual login process.
-As part of this, it is passed an instance of the class given by :py:meth:`AuthMethod.form` with the submitted data via the form argument.
-Finally, some login methods need a secondary view, for example, OpenID needs a destination to redirect to and process the arguments passed to along with the redirect.
-The :py:meth:`AuthMethod.view` method is an optional method for AuthMethod subclasses to implement to process/present a secondary view.
+The :py:meth:`AuthMethod.__init__` method is passed an instance of the configuration dictionary to allow greater flexibility in configuration. :py:meth:`AuthMethod.form` returns the :py:class:`AuthForm` subclass that represents the necessary fields. :py:meth:`AuthMethod.login` performs the actual login process.
+As part of this, it is passed an instance of the class given by :py:meth:`AuthMethod.form` with the submitted data via the ``form`` argument.
+Finally, some login methods need a secondary view, for example,
+OpenID needs a destination to redirect to and process the arguments passed to along with the redirect.
+The :py:meth:`AuthMethod.view` method is an optional method AuthMethod subclasses can implement to process/present a secondary view.
 It can be accessed at /login/<AuthMethod.__name__.lower()> and accepts the GET and POST HTTP verbs. ::